 Jointly-authored papers are accepted, however all contributing authors must be current graduate students at the time of submission for this award.
-The paper must be either unpublished or published after January 2018.
-The award recipient will receive student membership in the SSSP, conference registration at the 2019 Annual SSSP Meeting in NYC, be recognized with a plaque at the SSSP Awards ceremony, and receive a $200 prize.
-Award recipients are expected to present their paper at the 2019 Annual Meeting.
+The paper must be either unpublished or published after January 2019.
+The award recipient will receive student membership in the SSSP, conference registration at the 2020 Annual SSSP Meeting in San Francisco, be recognized with a plaque at the SSSP Awards ceremony, and receive a $200 prize.
+Award recipients are expected to present their paper at the 2020 Annual Meeting.

-Papers must be submitted through the SSSP CFP process andto the e-mail address below.
+Papers must be submitted through the SSSP Call for Papers process and to the e-mail address below.
 Papers should be accompanied by a cover letter specifying their submission as consideration for the graduate student paper competition to the Chair of Student Paper Award Committee.
 Please submit the paper electronically in a format compatible with MS WORD.
 Papers should be double-spaced and not exceed 10,000 words including citations.
 Authors should ensure that they receive a confirmation of receipt for their submission.
 Note: previous winners of this award are ineligible to compete and students may only submit their paper to one division competition.
 Papers should be double-spaced and not exceed 10,000 words including citations.
-To be eligible for consideration, submissions must be uploaded to the Call for Papers online submission system for the SSSP Annual Meeting and must also be sent to Phi Hong Su at ( ) by January 31, 2019
+To be eligible for consideration, submissions must be uploaded to the Call for Papers online submission system for the SSSP Annual Meeting and must also be sent to Martin Jacinto at firstname.lastname@example.org by January 31, 2020.

 OUTSTANDING BOOK AWARD